 - Living wills or advance medical directives (also referred to as advanced medical directives), are documents that specify your preferences in cases of life-threatening illnesses or a persistent vegetative state.

 - Medical power of attorney, also referred to as a healthcare proxy, is a way of delegating the person you wish to make medical choices for you when you are incapacitated.
 This may not be in a life-threatening situation but rather one where mental state is deteriorating or you are otherwise unable to speak for yourself.

 - Medical directives refer to the documents described above as well as a durable power of attorney.

 Get Started Today

-If you need to determine the best type of will for your situation in Virginia, contact the attorneys at Northern Virginia Trusts and Estates today to take advantage of more than 20 years estate planning experience.
+If you need to determine the best type of will, contact Northern Virginia Trusts and Estates today to take advantage of more than 20 years of estate planning experience.